China cuts key interest rate to support economy

 And financial regulators agreed Friday on the need for "financial support", while avoiding "risks and hidden dangers", state media reported.

-Stock markets appeared unimpressed with the move, with Hong Kong down 1.4 percent and Shanghai off 0.60 percent.
+Traders appeared unimpressed with the move, with Hong Kong stocks down 1.4 percent and Shanghai off 0.6 percent.

-The central bank's decision comes as a crisis faced by property giant Country Garden, long deemed financially sound and now ultra-indebted, raise fears of a bankruptcy that could have dire consequences for the domestic financial system.
+The central bank's decision comes as a crisis at property giant Country Garden, long deemed financially sound and now ultra-indebted, raises fears of a bankruptcy that could have dire consequences for the domestic financial system.

-Country Garden's problems are building just two years after the implosion of its competitor, Evergrande.
+Country Garden's problems are building just two years after a crisis erupted at major rival Evergrande, which is struggling with huge debt.

 In addition to the real estate woes, growth is also hampered by sluggish consumption amid uncertainty in the labour market and a global economic slowdown.

-The negative developments are weighing on demand for Chinese goods, slowing the activity of thousands of factories.
+That is weighing on demand for Chinese goods, slowing the activity of thousands of factories.

-China suspended the monthly publication of its detailed youth unemployment figures last Tuesday, after a record high of 21.3 percent in June, according to official data.
+China suspended the monthly publication of its detailed youth unemployment figures last Tuesday, after it hit a record high of 21.3 percent in June, according to official data.

-In China, the unemployment rate is calculated for urban areas only and therefore provides only a partial picture of the situation.
+The unemployment rate is calculated for urban areas and therefore provides only a partial picture of the situation.

+The series of gloomy figures in recent weeks has ramped up pressure on officials to introduce a vast economic recovery plan, but debt-averse policymakers in Beijing are reluctant.

+Authorities have instead announced various steps to boost the private sector, which was hit particularly hard during the pandemic, and consumption, though they have yet to take effect.